ptanhdnn/WebScrapperJob/jobs_scrapper/README.md

 # JOB SCRAPPER

-This is a code to collect data job from Website:https://itviec.com/viec-lam-it
+This is a code to collect data of jobs from Website:https://itviec.com/viec-lam-it

 # HOW TO DO